*Beth Jackson, LMFTA is NOT accepting new clients at this time. Please check back in Fall 2023 for updated availability*

 With all of that said, you might be asking yourself, am I a good fit for someone who is so eclectic?
 Sure!
 If you connect with me on any of these topics, great!
 If any of them seem like the subject might get in the way, let’s talk about it.
 We might connect on a totally different subject that was not mentioned here.
 I am open to helping anyone getting on the road to a healthful and healing mental health journey.

 Beth is an independent contract therapist and is supervised by Nicole Gordon Vargas, PhD, LMFT-S.

-Please fill out the form on the Contact Page or email firstname.lastname@example.org to get started.
+Please fill out the form on our Contact Page to get started.